Ameba-AIoT/ameba-arduino-doc/source/ameba_pro2/amb82-mini/Example_Guides/Neural Network/Image Classification.rst

 In this example, we will be using Ameba Pro2 development board to identify images and perform classification.

-Open image classification example in "File" -> "Examples" -> "AmebaNN" -> "RTSPImageClassification".
+Open image classification example in :guilabel:`File -> Examples -> AmebaNN -> RTSPImageClassification`

 |image01|